 Having a life is the misconception that as soon as we have a new job, a new house, a new city, a new love, that our lives will be perfect and worry-free.
 The desire for perfectionism necessitates life to stop, to freeze-frame in that one perfect moment.
 A stopped life is no longer living.
 Perfection is an illusion.
 Life is ever changing.
 Life is ever evolving.
 Life is messy.
 When we expect perfectionism and the lack of challenges, we become depressed when faced by the reality of life.
 The truth of life is there are challenges – loss, change, betrayal, and the unknown.

 To truly live means to face challenges – big and small – with our best selves.
 Are we centered?
 Are we reacting from clarity or raw emotion?
 Are we able to see the whole picture or just our victimization?
 Are we able to pick ourselves up after a difficulty?
 Are we able to be compassionate towards others struggling?
 Can we still love life when everything is not cookie-cutter perfect?
 Can we see each challenge as an opportunity to shine versus a disappointment to complain about?

 We learn, grow, and share our gifts with the world not through the most perfect day ever, but by being our most perfect unique self no matter the circumstances.
 My challenge to you is to make this day, no matter what else is going on, the best it can be.

-If you are looking to shed your desire for perfectionism and begin creating the beautiful life you want to live, join me in paradise this spring.
+If you are looking to shed your desire for perfectionism and begin creating the beautiful life you want to live, join me for a retreat in paradise.